akshaya-git/Con2RDS4AWSNE/README.md

-# Use AWS NitroEnclave to securely Query Sample data from RDS (Do not use this in production until it is tried and tested on Dev and QA)
+# Use AWS NitroEnclave to securely Query Sample data from RDS

 ## Overview (Do not use this in production until it is tried and tested on Dev and QA)